notsospicy/AI-Econ-Lab/PLAN.md

 *   **Personalized Learning Paths:** Guide users to modules based on their stated interests or performance in previous modules.
 *   **Authoring Tools:** (Very long-term) Allow educators to create their own simple LLM-based interactive scenarios within the platform.
 *   **Localized Content:** Translate the platform and its educational content into other languages.
+*   **Expaning LLM offering:** Expand on the supported AI model APIs, to both enhance the potential upper limit of LLM use through routing mechanisms and also expand on the on the paid offerings to offer even more user freedom.